Weimar Independent School District

 Weimar Independent School District is a public school district based in Weimar, Texas (USA).

 Located in Colorado County, the district extends into small portions of Fayette and Lavaca counties.
-The district serves the unincorporated area of Borden since 1948, when the Borden area schools were consolidated into the Weimar district.
+The district has served the unincorporated area of Borden since 1948, when the Borden area schools were consolidated into the Weimar district.

-In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.
+In 2023, Weimar ISD received a "B" rating from the Texas Education Agency.